-LOT SPLIT: The dividing of a lot in a recorded plat or replat of a subdivision into not more than two parcels which revises the layout of the original final plat.
+LOT SPLIT: The dividing of a recorded lot in a plat or replat of a subdivision into not more than two parcels which revises the layout of the original final plat.
 The property encompassed by the lot split must meet the criteria established within the subdivision and zoning regulations.
-(See Article 9 for Procedure for Approval of Lot Splits.)
+(See Article 9 for Procedure for Approval of Lot Splits and Section 9-103 for exemption for industrial plats.)